 20:51:19:06.
 Continuing education from other states.
-The Board of Pharmacy board may accept comparable continuing education hours obtained in any state, if the program is approved by the other state boards state's board of pharmacy, and the South Dakota Board of Pharmacy.
+The Board of Pharmacy board may accept comparable continuing education hours obtained in any state if approved by other state boards of pharmacy, Accredited Council for Pharmacy Education, and or the South Dakota Board of Pharmacy for newly licensed pharmacists shall be calculated at the rate of one hour per month of continuing education credit from the date of registration until-relicensure certificate expiration.

-Source: 4 SDR 54, effective February 26, 1978; 12 SDR 151, 12 SDR 155, effective July 1, 1986.
+Source: 4 SDR 54, effective February 26, 1978; 12 SDR 151, 12 SDR 155, effective July 1,